blackcatacademy/blackcat-kernel-contracts/docs/SPEC.md

 Emergency flow:
 - `pause()` / `unpause()` (emergency authority)
+- Root authority can also pause/unpause as a fallback (recommended).
+- `reportIncident(incidentHash)` can be called by root/emergency/reporter and will pause the controller and record incident metadata.

 Monitoring / check-ins (v1):
 - `checkIn(observedRoot, observedUriHash, observedPolicyHash)` (reporter authority)
 - The controller records `(lastCheckInAt, lastCheckInOk)` for off-chain health evaluation.
+- If `autoPauseOnBadCheckIn` is enabled, a bad check-in pauses the controller and records an incident.

 Runtime optimization (v1):
 - `snapshot()` aggregates the commonly-read state (paused + active hashes + pending proposal) into one `eth_call`.